 There are two additional on-campus residence halls for freshmen—Paca House and Tubman House—located in the university’s West Village complex.
 These housing options require a separate application.
 If you’re interested in Paca House or Tubman House, apply online at the West Village housing website.

 If you have any questions about university housing, please contact the Department of Housing and Residence Life at 410-704-2516.

-4. Complete Math Placement Testing.
+4. Complete Math Placement Testing

-Incoming freshman students are required to complete math placement testing.
+All incoming transfer students are required to complete math placement testing.
 You will be notified by email about how to complete testing.

 5. Complete Reading Placement Testing (if